 Technical Assistance: Improved Oversight.
 The Arts Endowment places a high priority on ensuring that employees are well informed about policies, procedures, and requirements related to grants administration and audits.
 The Grants & Contracts Office routinely conducts training on various topics for Agency staff, including targeted one-on-one training as necessary.
-During the period, the Grants & Contracts Office and the OIG provided technical assistance and compliance evaluations for grantees.
+During the period, the Grants & Contracts Office and the OIG continued to provide technical assistance and compliance evaluations for grantees.

 Web Site.
-The Arts Endowment provides its "My Grant at a Glance" feature on the Agency Web site.
+The Arts Endowment continues to provide its "My Grant at a Glance" feature on the Agency Web site.
 In addition to tracking the status of payment requests online, grantees can obtain historical reports of their grants back to at least 1988.
 The reports include the amount of the grant, the period of support, and a brief project description.
-The Arts Endowment has enhanced the user-friendliness of its online grant application information and the electronic application submission process.
-Electronic application submission (through Grants.gov, the governmentwide grant application portal) is almost universally required across all Arts Endowment programs.
-Applicants unable to apply electronically must request permission from the Agency to submit paper applications.
+The Arts Endowment continues to require electronic application submission through Grants.gov across all Arts Endowment programs; applicants unable to apply electronically through Grants.gov must request permission from the Agency to submit applications through an alternative method.

 Other Activities.
-Arts Endowment staff works closely with the OIG on issues of mutual interest, most notably the independent audit of the Agency's financial statements for fiscal year 2007.
-This was the Agency's fifth such audit, and resulted in a fifth "unqualified" opinion.
+Arts Endowment staff continued to work closely with the OIG on issues of mutual interest, such as the independent audit of the Agency's financial statements for fiscal year 2009, and Recovery Act activities.
+As mentioned in the Semiannual Report, during this period the OIG consisted of three auditors.
+The Agency is now actively recruiting to fill the Inspector General position (at the SES level).